 There are times when I am surprised by being “othered” when my Muslim identity comes up in groups with progressive mission statements.
 Muslim countries are also demonized when these cases receive media attention; this expunges responsibility off the U.S., where the Bureau of Justice has reported nearly 25% of women face domestic violence.

 Yet the problem continues to be distanced through an Orientalist gaze – one that is either distant or imported but never homegrown.
 Beyond being Islamophobic and often hued with racist ideology, this disingenuously obliterates a very real problem with domestic violence.
 There is a derailment of men of any creed, race, and class committing these crimes.

-By doing this, the dichotomy of nice, white, Western men juxtaposing violent men of color becomes more complex for Muslim men.
+By doing this, the dichotomy of nice, White, Western men juxtaposing violent men of color becomes more complex for Muslim men.

 This happens time and time again; even people who believe they are progressive and not complicit in bigotry have very deep-seated views on Islam from media.
-These individuals go on to continuously dismiss the fact that white and non-Muslims commit domestic violence.
+These individuals go on to continuously dismiss the fact that white and non-Muslim men commit domestic violence.
 Subsequently, a feeling of comfort is gained when Muslims and men of color continue to be asymmetrically chastised in the media.

-The expression that Rice or any man of color is committing an offence due to “Islamic values,” is to disrupt the fact that domestic violence is not isolated to any region or group.
+The expression that Rice or any man of color is committing an offense due to “Islamic values,” is to disrupt the fact that domestic violence is not isolated to any region or group.
 This sentiment is an accomplice in discriminating against a religion with over 1.6 billion followers.